-The voltage regulation loop in the LM43601 regulates output voltage by maintaining the voltage on FB pin (V{FB}) to be the same as the internal REF voltage (V{REF}).
-Use a resistor divider pair to program the ratio from output voltage V{OUT} to V{FB} .
-The resistor divider is connected from the V{OUT} of the LM43601 to ground with the mid-point connecting to the FB pin.
+The voltage regulation loop in the LM46000 regulates output voltage by maintaining the voltage on FB pin (V{FB}) to be the same as the internal REF voltage (V{REF}).
+A resistor divider pair is needed to program the ratio from output voltage V{OUT} to V{FB} .
+The resistor divider is connected from the V{OUT} of the LM46000 to ground with the mid-point connecting to the FB pin.